 Excerpts from a collection of three minute plays specifically written and curated in response to the massacre at the Pulse Nightclub in Orlando, Florida, on June 12, 2016, that took the lives of 49 LGBTQ and Allied people.

 Titled “After Orlando,” the event is an international playwright-‐driven theatre action including playwrights from the United States, Canada, the United Kingdom, and Africa.
 Throughout the fall, “After Orlando” is being read across the country and in the UK at over 75 venues.
 The St. Louis version will include an interactive panel discussion with regional community leaders.
 This performance is free to attend, but we strongly suggest reservations as space is limited.
 Attendees can reserve their tickets using Eventbrite here.

-A number of St. Louis area directors will be participating in this one night only event including Merlin Bell, Edward Coffield, Adam Flores, Matthew Kerns, Fanny Lebby, Joan Lipkin, Lee Anne Mathews, Jacqueline Thompson, and Jackie Chambers.
+A number of St. Louis area directors participated in this one night-only event including Merlin Bell, Edward Coffield, Adam Flores, Matthew Kerns, Fanny Lebby, Joan Lipkin, Lee Anne Mathews, Jacqueline Thompson, and Jackie Chambers.